Initiative for municipal development

 In a bid to enable local authorities to deliver more efficient and citizen-centred public services, the project is assisting selected municipalities in setting up citizens’ offices (One-stop-shops called “Espace Citoyen”) and maintaining local government buildings.
 The project also advises local governments on how to organise administrative processes and helps train public officials to become more citizen-oriented and better at providing services.

 Furthermore, young people are to be given greater opportunities to participate at local level.
 Support for local authorities will therefore help promote youth initiatives and set up participation mechanisms such as youth councils.
 On top of this, local authority employees are to take part in further training measures, as are the staff of organisations and associations that work with young people.
 Young people will be encouraged to submit proposals to interested municipalities and so learn to take political initiative and assume responsibility.
 For their part, municipal officials will experience the positive influence that local youth politics has on peacebuilding and development.

 Furthermore, in order to empower women to participate to a greater extent in local decision-making processes, the project will support women’s networks and municipalities.
 Further consultancy inputs will focus on awareness-raising and training measures for organisations working to promote gender equality.

 The project is part of a special initiative designed to stabilise and promote development in North Africa and the Middle East run by Germany’s Federal Ministry for Economic Cooperation and Development (BMZ).
 Through the projects that make up this special initiative, BMZ is helping to open up economic and social prospects for people in the region.
-Within this context, an additional sum of more than EUR 200 million has been earmarked for projects carried out by GIZ and other implementing organisations in the period from 2014 to 2019.
+Within this context, an additional sum of more than EUR 300 million has been earmarked for development cooperation projects in the period from 2014 to 2021.
 The thematic focus is on youth and employment promotion, economic stabilisation, democracy and stabilising neighbouring countries in crisis situations.